Offers All offers

 Price per person in a double room

-The offer is bookable from 18 June untill 16 October 2021 (last day of arrival).
+The offer is bookable from 8 July untill 23 October 2022 (last day of depart).

 (Hikes in the Corvatsch/Morteratsch area only possible if snow conditions permit).